 About Jeya Aerenson, OMD

-Jeya brings a Global perspective into all that she shares.
-With 30 years of experience in Acupuncture/Chinese Medicine, supported by a Masters and Doctorate (MOM/OMD) in Chinese Medicine, a Bachelors in Social Work, and certification from the Center for Mind-Body Medicine; Jeya is a respected educator, practitioner, and community member helping people overcome and manage stress, depression, anxiety, and trauma with a holistic, mind-body approach.
+Jeya brings 30+ years of experience supported by a Masters and Doctorate (MOM/OMD) in Chinese Medicine, a Bachelors in Social Work, and certifications from the Center for Mind-Body Medicine, Biodynamic Craniosacral Therapy, Subtle Winds Psilocybin Facilitation, and more.
+She is a respected educator, practitioner, and community member helping people overcome and manage stress, depression, anxiety, and life transitions with a holistic, mind-body approach.

 Jeya is on the faculty of the Subtle Winds psilocybin facilitation program and is a Licensed Psilocybin Facilitator in the State of Oregon.
-She offers classes and individual psilocybin microdose coaching.
+She offers group and individual psilocybin microdose educational coaching.

-When Jeya isn’t doing the work that she loves, she can be found playing with her wonderful dog Rafa, exploring the spectacular beauty of Oregon, practicing Spanish, dancing to Cuban rhythms, or in her garden.
+When Jeya isn’t doing the work that she loves, she can be found playing with her wonderful dog Rafa, exploring the spectacular beauty of Oregon, dancing to Cuban rhythms, or in her garden.
+She spends 1-2 months annually in Oaxaca, México studying Spanish, learning the traditional healing culture, and offering her skills in service projects.

-Connect with Jeya to join one of her classes, workshops, or other offerings where you will learn and enhance your life using the Mind-Body connection.
+Connect with Jeya to join one of her classes, workshops, or individual coaching to enhance your life using the Mind-Body connection.

 Certifications